What is the Company Recovery/Resiliency Program?

 So far, most companies participating in CRP have implemented projects to improve their business.
 Some opted to double-down on sales and marketing efforts.
 Others sought cost savings by rethinking the way they ran production and held inventory.
 Still others found areas to streamline processes or automate.
 Many of these companies and projects were eligible for grant funding to invest into sales & marketing efforts, process improvements, strategic planning, or attaining needed certifications.

-COVID-19 Recovery Program Core Partners
+Company Recovery/Resiliency Program Core Partners

 Core partners for the program are NWIRC, Steel Valley Authority, PA Department of Labor & Industry’s Rapid Response, and the regional Small Business Development Centers (SBDC).
 Referrals are also made to numerous regional organizations and service providers based on what is can best assist the company.
 The program was established courtesy of the CARES Act funding.
 Implementation projects are currently funded by grants through the Appalachian Regional Commission (ARC).